GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-07-bash-scripting-part-2.md

 fastcgi.conf  koi-utf         mime.types  modules-enabled    proxy_params  sites-available  snippets       win-utf
 ```

-Quite usefull, and later on I will display more information about the configuration.
+Quite usefull, and later on I will adjust it so that more information about the configuration can be read.

 ## Docker

 I explained the Docker script already in the previous blog on this topic but here it is again.
-It is more complex, as it iterates over json content.
-It does so because it wants to provide in-depth info on Docker networks and containers.
+It is more complex, as it iterates over specific output generated by various Docker commands.
+Furthermore, there is json output to be parsed.
+It needs to so because it wants to provide in-depth info on Docker networks and containers.

 ```
 sudo systemctl status docker  | grep -m 3 ''